Charlie-George/bioinformatics_resources/ATAC-Seq-resources.md

-# This file contains ATAc-Seq resorces
+# This file contains ATAC-Seq resorces

+- For a full and comprehensive list of resources see

 ## Introductory overviews